 The ABA Journal recently published a short online piece asking whether “alternative fees work in litigation matters,” based on a Washington Post piece.
-The article cited two examples of firms setting the pace for “alternative fees,” whether on a cost-plus basis (how much it costs the firm, plus some profit) or by phase of a case (investigation, discovery, trial preparation, trial and appeal, etc.).
+The article cited two examples of firms setting the pace for “alternative fees,” whether on a cost-plus basis (how much it costs the firm, plus some profit) or by phase of a case (investigation, discovery, trial preparation, trial, and appeal, etc.).

 Crowell & Moring partner Kathy Kirmayer talks about aligning interests through cost-plus: if an attorney is getting a flat “plus,” then their incentive, the argument goes, is to work quickly and efficiently.
 But the “cost” in “cost-plus” is still (wait for it) the rate of the attorney.
 That rate might be pegged to the actual cost of the lawyer, but from the law firm’s perspective, a working lawyer is still a covered cost, albeit one that could be making more profit for the firm if they handle matters more quickly.
 Assuming there is enough work.

 What even the “alternative” approaches miss are the cases where the business client is not defending, but litigating as a plaintiff to recover funds.
-Cost-plus cuts close to eliminating the built-in conflict between the clients goals (always a variation of the best result for the lowest cost), and the law firm’s income under an hourly billing model (the longer a project takes, the more the firm makes).
+Cost-plus cuts close to eliminating the built-in conflict between the client's goals (always a variation of the best result for the lowest cost), and the law firm’s income under an hourly billing model (the longer a project takes, the more the film makes).
 But it doesn’t do away with it altogether.

 A contingency fee model eliminates the conflict altogether, by shifting payment from how long something takes to how good the result is.
 In fact, the client entirely eliminates the risk of a loss under this model, since the lawyers don’t get paid at all for a loss.
 And that’s what has law firms averse to crossing over to contingency fee work: they can’t stomach the risk of a loss with their business model.
 The alternative is forcing the client to shoulder the risk.